 For many, the big appeal of university is the opportunity to move out of home and experience living and studying in a new place.
-Check out our guide to choosing the right student city for you, including our quick quiz.
+Check out our guide to choosing the right student city for you.

 On the other hand, studying at university closer to home and commuting to classes might make more financial sense.
 A good start might be seeing what you'll get in student finance and other funding available, and then weighing that up against what your living costs could be.

-League tables, friends, family, teachers, advisers – all can make suggestions of courses you should consider, but beware of over-simplified notions of what’s viewed as a ‘good’ university.
+League tables, friends, family and teachers can all make suggestions of courses you should consider, but beware of generalised ideas of what’s viewed as a ‘good’ university.

 - If you’re looking at the league tables, are you only considering universities higher up the table that you have heard of – if so, why not explore some of the others?

-- Following on from the point above, while some universities may not appear near the top of certain league tables, they might still have a strong reputation for your particular subject or field.
+- Some universities might not appear near the top of certain league tables, they might still have a strong reputation for your particular subject.
 What industry links does a university have which can benefit you when it comes to work experience, placements or that first graduate job?

 Search for a course and figure out what to study at university – see entry requirements, course modules, graduate prospects, student ratings and more.